 - School’s contribution to BPSSA ensures access to competitions across the age range

-- Active participation in inter-school competitions at all key stages
+- Continued active participation in inter-school competitions at all key stages

-- Increased participation in extra-curricular sport for pupils who are sports ‘shy’
+- Increased participation in extra-curricular sport for pupils who are sports ‘shy’- 80% of pupils to represent school

-- Pupils show in the sporting behaviours expected of them in intra-sport, inter-school and on the playground
+- Pupils show in the sporting behaviours expected of them in intra-sport, inter-school and on the playground, consistently

-- Increased participation in KS1 in competitive sport within school and also in inter-school sporting events.
+- Maintained the participation in KS1 in competitive sport within school and also in inter-school sporting events.
 There was a continued increase in the number of children accessing extra-curricular sporting activities.
-These included the introduction of gymnastics and dance clubs.
+These included the introduction of gymnastics, athletics and dance clubs.

 - Our hearing impaired pupils participated in a number inter-school events, both as para-athletes and with abled bodied children.

-- The school participated in a wide range of competitive sports in and this included the ‘sport for all’ B anc C team events at all key stages.
+- The school participated in a wide range of competitive sports and this included the ‘sport for all’ B and C team events at all key stages.
 There was an increase in number of teachers running clubs to promote competitive sport and physical activity

-- Sports coach continues to give support to class teachers increasing knowledge, confidence and future sustainability
+- Sports coach continues to give support to class teachers increasing knowledge, confidence and future sustainability.
+The school was used as a training hub and several ‘improving PE and core skills’ courses were held in school.

 - The work of the Sports Coach in developing fine and gross motor skills improved the outcomes of our SEND pupils

-- The school was awarded the Sainsbury Platinum Award for 2017-18 for the first time.
+- The school was awarded the Sainsbury Platinum Award for 2018-19 for the second successive year.
 This award recognises our sporting excellence

-- The school promoted the four sporting behaviours: Be Ambitious, Be Inspiring, Be connected, Be Fair.
-Awards were given to children who were able to demonstrate this.
+- The school continued to promote the four sporting behaviours: Be Ambitious, Be Inspiring, Be connected, Be Fair.